 - Changing the order of the columns by moving them.
 See "Moving a Column in the Asset List," page 3-13. - Sorting the assets temporarily by viewing any column in ascending or descending order.
 See "Temporarily Changing the Asset Sort Order," page 3-13. - Freezing a column to keep it in view as you scroll through the columns.
 See "Freezing a Column in the Asset List," page 3-14. - Changing the width of columns.
-See "Changing the Column Width," page 3-15. - Hiding fields on the Asset List window.
-See "Hiding a Field," page 3-15. - Selecting which fields display on the Asset List window.
-See "Adding and Removing Fields," page 3-15.
+See "Changing the Column Width," page 3-15. - Hiding fields by removing them from the Asset List view.
+See "Removing a Field," page 3-15.

-For information about restoring your Asset List view, see "Restoring Your Asset List View," page 3-16.
+For information about restoring your Asset List view, see "Restoring Your Asset List View," page 3-15.